avaiaco/get-that-bread/docs/CONDUCT.md

 not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

+## Team Standards

+### Decisions

+Decisions will be made with a conversation between all leading team members, and a popular vote will determine if the decision is passed or not.

+### Attendance

+Attendance is mandatory for every class meeting.
+The excusable reasons for absence include: family emergencies, injury, illness, or other serious reasons unless a planned vacation was notified to the team members in advance.
+When you are absent, you must make sure that you are keeping up the team over Discord or email, as well as your weekly work.

+### Participation

+Communication will all mostly be held over Discord, where there can be meetings, etc. all online.
+Over time, work will be dedicated to each team member, and work will also be distributed to the members based on their interests whenever possible.

+### Meeting Times/Locations

+Meetings will be hosted as needed, and schedules will be shared between team members so that our meeting times align with one another.
+Meetings will be held over Discord unless there is something extremely important, then meetings will be held in the library in-person.

+### Agenda/Notes

+Notes will be shared between team members using either Discord, a Google Drive, or something similar where we can all independently access information at will.

+### Promptness

+Notify other team members if you are late to class or meetings, as knowing where each other are and what is going on is important.

+### 305Soft Policy

+No distracted use of technology is allowed, and all phones and laptops, etc. must be away during team meetings.

+### Enforcement/Feedback

+The team will enforce its rules by holding team members accountable for their own actions/breaking the rules of conduct.
+We will give feedback per each pull request, as well as within team meetings, and give comments directly on GitHub, etc.

 ## Scope

 This Code of Conduct applies within all community spaces, and also applies when